stephenberry/repe/README.md

 # Request/Response (Message)

 Requests and responses use the exact same data layout.
 There is no distinction between them.
-Values are stored in an array.
+The format is an array of two elements.

-BEVE Layout: `[Header, Optional User Data, Body]`
+BEVE Layout: `[Header, Body]`

-JSON Layout: `[Header, Optional User Data, Body]`
+JSON Layout: `[Header, Body]`

+> If you require additional header information, such as a checksum, simply provide it as the first element of an array for your message body.
+This way you can inspect this additional information prior to parsing the rest of the body.

 # Header

-The header is sent as an array of `[version, error, notification, user_data, method, id]`.
+The header is sent as an array of `[version, error, notification, method, id]`.
 No elements are optional, but the `id`  may be `null`.

 ```c++
 // C++ pseudocode